AdobeDocs/experience-manager-65.de-DE/help/assets/managing-video-assets.md

 # Verwalten von Video-Assets    {#manage-video-assets}

-Das Videoformat ist ein wichtiger Bestandteil digitaler Assets eines Unternehmens. [!DNL Adobe Experience Manager] Angebote bieten und verwalten den gesamten Lebenszyklus Ihrer Video-Assets nach deren Erstellung.
+Das Videoformat ist ein wichtiger Bestandteil digitaler Assets eines Unternehmens. [!DNL Adobe Experience Manager] angebote bieten und verwalten den gesamten Lebenszyklus Ihrer Video-Assets nach deren Erstellung.

 Learn how to manage and edit the video assets in [!DNL Adobe Experience Manager Assets].
 Also, if you are licensed to use [!DNL Dynamic Media], see the [Dynamic Media video documentation](/help/assets/video.md).

 ## Hochladen und Anzeigen der Vorschau von Video-Assets {#upload-and-preview-video-assets}

 [!DNL Adobe Experience Manager Assets] generiert Vorschauen für Video-Assets mit der Erweiterung MP4.
-Wenn das Asset nicht im MP4-Format vorliegt, installieren Sie das FFmpeg-Paket, um eine Vorschau zu generieren.
-FFmpeg erstellt Videodarstellungen vom Typ OGG und MP4.
+If the format of the asset is not MP4, install the FFmpeg pack to generate a preview.
+FFmpeg creates video renditions of type OGG and MP4.
 You can preview the renditions in the [!DNL Assets] user interface.

-1. Navigieren Sie im Ordner oder in den Unterordnern für digitale Assets zu dem Speicherort, an dem Sie digitale Assets hinzufügen möchten.
+1. In the digital assets folder or subfolders, navigate to the location where you want to add digital assets.
 1. To upload the asset, click **[!UICONTROL Create]** from the toolbar and then choose **[!UICONTROL Files]**.
 Alternativ können Sie sie direkt in den Assets-Bereich ziehen.
 See [upload assets](managing-assets-touch-ui.md#uploading-assets) for details around the upload operation.
 1. To preview a video in the Card view, click the **[!UICONTROL Play]** ![play option](assets/do-not-localize/play.png) option on the video asset.
 Sie können Videos nur in der Kartenansicht anhalten oder wiedergeben.
 The [!UICONTROL Play] and [!UICONTROL Pause] options are not available in the list view.